COVID-19 Service Changes

 Flex Dollars may be used at all Food Services campus eateries and participating food retailers including Balzac's, Oakham Café and Ram in the Rye seven days a week.
-Please note that many of these locations may be temporarily closed at the beginning of the fall 2020 semester and may be reopened at a future date as Ryerson continues to plan for a gradual return to campus.
+Please note that many of these locations may be temporarily closed and may be reopened at a future date as Ryerson continues to plan for a gradual return to campus.

 Any unused Flex Dollars from the 2020/2021 academic year will automatically rollover to the 2021/2022 academic year for future use at campus eateries and participating food retailers.

-17. I’m an international student.
-Am I able to receive a refund on my meal plan if I wasn’t able to secure a study permit for the fall 2020 semester?
+18. I’m an international student.
+Am I able to receive a refund on my meal plan if I wasn’t able to secure a study permit for the winter 2021 semester?

-International students unable to move into residence and use their meal plan during the fall semester due to COVID-19 should contact Housing & Residence Life to cancel their residence and meal plan applications.
+International students unable to move into residence and use their meal plan during the winter semester due to COVID-19 should contact Housing & Residence Life to cancel their residence and meal plan applications.